The Latest Crazes

 New Toy Crazes – Pebbles And Puzzles

 There are suggestions across the internet that pebble painting (or rock painting) is set to be the big new craze.
-There’s suggestions across the internet that Pebble Painting (or rock painting) is going to become the next big thing.
 This seems to follow on naturally from the big ‘colouring in’ craze of a couple of years ago.
-There’s also a trend that’s starting to sweep the nation where people paint pebbles or rocks and leave them around for others to find.
 Often they may contain inspirational quotes and are posted to social media when they’re found.
-The Solent Times (23/9/17) talks about an ‘international craze’ that arrived in Porchester, Hampshire, and calls it ‘better than Pokemon’.
-Remember you aren’t allowed to take pebbles or rocks from the beach but there are lots of kits to get you started.
 We’re monitoring the sale of pebble painting kits accordingly.

 And Rubik’s Cube has been in the best-sellers list on Amazon all year.
-In the Top 25 at the time of writing.
+It was also named Retro Toy Of The Year at the Toy Fair in London January 2018.
 Just saying…

 Back in the day, it was the hula-hoop, Yo-Yo and the Rubik’s Cube.
 In fact, sales of the Rubik’s Cube have been increasing recently.
 Could it be that we’re in for another Cube Craze…?